Skip to content

 Which Option Is Right for You?

-• Final Expense Insurance is ideal if you want lifelong coverage and smaller benefit amounts to cover end-of-life costs.
+Final expense insurance is usually best if you want lifelong coverage and a smaller benefit intended for funeral and end-of-life costs.

-• Term Life Insurance is ideal if you need large, affordable coverage for a set period, such as while raising children or paying off a mortgage.
+Term life insurance is usually best if you want large, affordable coverage for a set period—such as income replacement while raising children or paying off a mortgage.

 Why Work With Diversified Insurance Brokers?